 Avoidable accidents and negligence is the third leading cause of death in the United States.
 To emphasize, there are some ways we can prevent such accidents, falls, and keep loved ones safe.
 Peripheral neuropathy refers to the condition that arises due to a damage to the peripheral nerves leading to the malfunctioning of the peripheral nervous system.
 WinSanTor, Inc. is a clinical-stage biotechnology company focused on the discovery and development of treatments for peripheral neuropathies.
 We believe in creating a solution that works and brings relief to millions that are struggling with this disease.

 Mechanical crutches or wheelchairs can help those suffering with peripheral neuropathy move from one place to another with ease and comfort.
 Not only do they help weak muscles, they may also reduce pain.
-They reduce the strain on your feet and provide a good grip for a balanced gait.
+Additionally, they reduce the strain on your feet and provide a good grip for a balanced gait.
 When using such devices, make sure to consult your physician for recommendations on a device best suited for you.
 Small adjustments like the height of the cane and wheelchair ensures you do not have to lean over much.

 With the increase in automation in our living spaces, electronic devices with sensors can help those with peripheral neuropathy.
 Such devices can include automated soap dispensers, electronic toothbrushes and razors.
 Neuropathy patients have damaged nerve endings which can make them more sensitive to temperature changes.
 A shower temperature thermometer can help identify the accurate reading and enables a more comfortable shower.
 Chronic pain can also weaken muscles.
 Automatic dispensers (soap, lotion, etc.) can help reduce pain and lessen the impact of muscle weakness.